 The grant date fair value of share purchase options granted during the year ended January 31, 2019 has been estimated using the Black-Scholes Option Pricing Model with the following weighted-average assumptions: market value of underlying stock of \$0.05; risk free rate of 1.70%; expected term of 5 years; exercise price of the option of \$0.07 per share; volatility of 203%; and expected future dividends of nil, for a weighted average grant date fair value of \$0.05 per option.
-2,500,000 of these stock options vested upon grant, 700,000 of these stock options vest in four equal instalments with the first tranche vesting upon grant and the rest every six month thereafter, 100,000 of these stock options vest in four equal instalments with the first tranche vesting three months from the grant date and the rest every three month thereafter, and 200,000 of these stock options vest in eight equal instalments with the first tranche vesting three months from the grant date and the rest every three months from the grant date and the rest every three months from the grant date and the rest every three month thereafter.
-During the year ended January 31, 2019, stock based compensation of \$143,705 was recognized (2018 - \$nil).
+2,500,000 of these stock options vested upon grant, 700,000 of these stock options vest in four equal instalments with the first tranche vesting upon grant and the rest every six month thereafter, 100,000 of these stock options vest in four equal instalments with the first tranche vesting three months from the grant date and the rest every three month from the grant date and the rest every three months from the grant date and the rest every three months from the grant date and the rest every three month thereafter.

+During the year ended January 31, 2020, stock based compensation of \$214,485 was recognized (2019 - \$143,705).